Revolutionizing Gulf Exploration: The Impact of Long-Offset OBN Technology

 Case Study: Amendment 2

-The Amendment 2 project, as shown on Figure 2, located in the Mississippi Canyon protraction area provides a compelling case study of long-offset OBN technology's impact.
+The Amendment 2 project (Figure 2), a joint venture between TGS and SLB located in the Mississippi Canyon protraction area, provides a compelling case study of long-offset OBN technology's impact.
 This area is an ideal ILX (Infrastructure-Led Exploration) location, boasting existing production and pipeline infrastructure.
 With multiple production hubs offering and additional capacity exceeding 100,000 barrels per day, the area is poised for significant development.

 figure 2-Jul-11-2024-07-28-00-1960-PM